Skip to Content

 Specific nutrients are required in significant quantities by microorganisms.
 Macronutrients like carbon (C), nitrogen (N), potassium (K), and phosphorus (P), are only some of the required supplies.

-The composting process is heavily influenced by the ratio of carbon to nitrogen in the waste.
-They serve as the essential nutrient content indicators.
+The composting process is heavily influenced by the waste’s ratio of carbon to nitrogen.
+They serve as essential nutrient content indicators.

-If these are adequately present, other nutrients are likely to be present too.
-Carbon serves two purposes: it is a fuel for microbe growth, and it serves as an energy source.
+Other nutrients are likely to be present if these are adequately present.
+Carbon serves two purposes: it is a fuel for microbe growth and an energy source.
 In aerobic decomposition, carbon dioxide (CO2) is released partly as a product of the decomposition process.

-Nitrogen is used for the synthesis of cellular material, amino acids, and proteins.
+Nitrogen is used to synthesize cellular material, amino acids, and proteins.
 It is continuously recycled through the cellular material of the microorganisms.

 Oxygen in the Aerobic Process

 Aerobic microorganisms require oxygen to survive.
-Without enough oxygen, anaerobic microorganisms will take over and slow down the composting process and produce unpleasant odors as anaerobic conditions set in.
+Without enough oxygen, anaerobic microorganisms will take over, slow the composting process, and produce unpleasant odors as anaerobic conditions set in.

-To maintain aerobic conditions, an atmosphere with a 5-percent oxygen concentration is needed.
+An atmosphere with a 5 percent oxygen concentration is needed to maintain aerobic conditions.
 Forced or passive aeration can be used to add oxygen to the pile.
 Aeration methods aside, the amount of air supplied to a compost pile does not necessarily correspond to the amount of oxygen reaching the microorganisms.

-An important consideration is the amount of moisture in the compost pile – too little and microbial activity is limited, too much as oxygen is inaccessible for the microorganisms.
+An important consideration is the amount of moisture in the compost pile – too little and limited microbial activity, and too much oxygen is inaccessible for the microorganisms.
 Water inhibits oxygen diffusion.
 The oxygen may be entering the pile, but it may not be reaching the microorganisms at a sufficient rate to meet their needs.
 When aerating the pile and managing the pile’s moisture content, keep this in mind.

 Water Requirements to Remain Aerobic